 Finally the student says, "I am sorry, my father always said I ask too many questions".
 The wise elderly rabbi responds, "In this academy we judge our students by their questions, not only by their answers, welcome to our academy my child".

 In the Ethics of the Fathers our ancient rabbis teach us, the bashful one does not learn and the strict one does not teach.

 We encourage questioning, but in the proper way.

 There is a way to ask that challenges and offends the person being asked and there is a way to ask that honors both.

 There is a way to ask that can only trigger a defensive angry response and there is a way to ask that is truly seeking wisdom and understanding.

 To get the answer you need, you need to know how to ask.
 There is an art of knowing how to ask.

 Go to any press conference, many of the questions are asked only to provoke the speaker, to upset him and make him look foolish.

-The correct question can lead to growth, but asked in the wrong way can lead to anger and friction.
+The correct question can lead to growth, but asked in the wrong way can lead to anger, friction and conflict.